EvanKoe/expressive-cutout/README.md

 Requires Android 10 (API 29) or newer.
-On first launch the app walks you through the three things it needs: notification access (to mirror notifications), the accessibility service (to draw the overlay — no screen content is read), and optionally an exemption from battery optimisation so the island stays reliable in the background.
+On first launch the app walks you through the three things it needs: notification access (to mirror notifications), the accessibility service (to draw the overlay), and optionally an exemption from battery optimisation so the island stays reliable in the background.

-Join our [Discord server](https://discord.gg/uG5XWj2N5v) for feedback, feature requests, bug report and share with the Expressive by Evan community!
+Join our [Discord server](https://discord.gg/SNfcuuJeYF) for feedback, feature requests, bug report and share with the Expressive by Evan community!

 ---